Learn when working with a coach would benefit you.

 How to find the right coach

-Coaches tend to work with particular roles (leaders, head teachers), sectors (environment) or subject matter (stress, work/career, life), often because this is a sector or topic they are familiar with.
+Coaches tend to work with particular roles (leaders, entrepreneurs), sectors (education) or subject matter (stress, business, career), usually because this is a sector or topic they are familiar with.
 So, start by finding someone who has the relevant specialism.

 Next, you need to decide if you can work with them.